When I was shopping for a BMW S 1000 R, I always remember that one seller was selling it to keep her other bike — a BMW R nineT.

 Alternatives to the BMW R nineT Series

-So, you want a stylish throwback, but don’t necessarily want an R nineT, do you?
+So, you want a stylish throwback, but don’t necessarily want an R nineT?

 Luckily, “classic” machines made a bit of a comeback in the last five years.
-If you narrow the field to air-cooled, upright motorcycles… frankly, choices are a little slim.
-But broadening to include watercooled gives a few more options.
+If you narrow the field to air/oil-cooled, upright motorcycles… frankly, choices are a little slim.
+But broadening to include liquid-cooled gives a few more options.

 Alternative 1: Triumph 1200 series

 Firstly, if you’re buying a BMW, you’ve probably eyed a Triumph.
-I’d head straight for the Triumph 1200 series, including the Triumph Speed Twin, Triumph Thruxton RS, and the Triumph Scrambler 1200.
+I’d head straight for the Triumph 1200 series, including the Triumph Speed Twin (which I didn’t really like, but which you might!), Triumph Thruxton RS, and the Triumph Scrambler 1200.

-The Triumph 1200 series uses a 1200cc parallel twin with a 270 degree crank.
-They’re water-cooled, but still stylish, modern, and classic looking.
+The Triumph 1200 series uses a 1200cc parallel twin with a 270-degree crank.
+They’re liquid-cooled, but still stylish, modern, and classic looking.
 The peak power they produce is a little lower, but these kinds of bikes are more about mid-range grunt, character, and aesthetics than they are about outright power.

 Alternative 2: Ducati Scrambler 1100 series

-Another alternative is the Ducati Scrambler 1100.
+Another alternative to the BMW R nineT is the Ducati Scrambler 1100.
 The Scrambler 1100 does have that “Scrambler” name, but it comes in a variety of configurations, including the Sport and Pro Sport configurations with Öhlins front suspension.

 So why would you pick the Scrambler 1100?
 Probably not on aesthetics, as subjective as it is.
 The Scrambler 1100 looks great, but not iconic/classic like the R nineT did since its launch.

-The Scrambler 1100 does represent the only chance to own one of the best Monster motorcycles of all time.
+The Scrambler 1100 does represent the only chance to own a version of one of the best Monster motorcycle engines of all time.
 It’s kind of a modern incarnation of the Ducati Monster 1100 Evo… but without the aggressive styling, the single-sided swing-arm, or even the top-end power (but you could probably get that back in a tune).

 Maintaining the BMW R nineT